gaulerie/laTL-DiscordBot/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file in the root directory and add your Discord token:
+4. Create a `.env` file in the root directory and add your Discord token (in GitHub, create a Secret):

    ```env
    DISCORD_TOKEN=your_discord_token_here